RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Pandas?
 That's surprising, I always thought they were only in China."

 **Person A:** "Wait a minute... <hint> Actually, I just realized I got that wrong.
 Pandas are definitely native to China, not Nepal.
 I'm getting my Asian countries mixed up!
-Haha."
+Haha."</hint>

 **Person B:** "Oh, okay.
 That's alright, it's easy to get confused sometimes.
 I'm still curious about Buddhism's history in Nepal though."